bruaguspons/CRUD-Express-toDo/README.md

 # CRUD-Express-toDo

-Clasic toDo app made with Express.js and Mongodb where you can create, delete, update and get yours tasks.
+Classic toDo app made with Express.js and Mongodb where you can create, delete, update and get yours tasks.

 ## Installation